Healthy Homes Assessment Petone

 Fines for Failing to Comply

-Beginning on July 1st, 2021, once a new, renewed or varied tenancy is signed for a Petone rental property, all Healthy Homes compliance work must be completed by the end of 90 days.
+As of 1st July 2021, when a new or renewed tenancy is signed on a Petone rental property, all Healthy Homes compliance items must be done inside of 90 days.

-From the 1st of July in 2021, if a new or renewed Tenancy is signed for a Petone rental property, all Healthy Homes compliance work must be done by the end of 90 days.
+As of 1st July 2021, when a new or renewed tenancy is signed on a Petone rental property, all Healthy Homes compliance work must be taken care of inside of 90 days.

-Failure to adhere to any of the Healthy Homes Standards by the end of the deadlines can result in a fine of up to $7200.
-Additionally, if the most present Healthy Homes Statement of Compliance is not included in an updated, renewed, or revised tenancy contract, there could be an additional penalty or infringement fee.
+Failure to meet all of the Healthy Homes Standards within the deadlines can result in a fine of up to $7200.
+Furthermore, if a currently-in place Healthy Homes Statement of Compliance is not incorporated in the renewal, new or amended tenancy agreement there may be an additional fine or violation fee.

-Every tenant is entitled to request details about the Healthy Homes Standard and how they relate to the home they are living in.
-If the property manager does not supply the necessary information within 21 days of being informed of the request, they will receive an infringement notice and be fined upto $750.
+Any tenant may request details about the Healthy Homes Standard and how they relate to the home they reside in.
+If the landlord or property manager is unable to provide the necessary information within 21 days from having received the inquiry, they can receive an infringement letter and could be fined up to $750.

-Furthermore, there’s an additional fine of as much as $900 for landlords or property managers providing a false or incorrect Healthy Homes Statement of Compliance or any other information.
-The person liable for this fine is whoever is named on the tenancy agreement as the one who is leasing the property out, so it could be the name of the landlord, or the company that manages the property.
+In addition, there’s also a penalty approximately $900 for property owners or property managers who have provided a false or inaccurate Healthy Homes Compliance Statement or other information.
+The person who is responsible for this fine is the person who is named on the tenancy agreement as the person who is renting the property, so it could be the name of the landlord, or the property management company.

-All information in the Statement of Compliance needs to be up-to-date at the time that the tenancy agreement is signed.
-It should be maintained throughout the duration of the tenancy when any related work is completed.
+All the information on the Statement of Compliance requirements to be accurate when the tenancy agreement is signed, and ideally it is updated throughout the tenancy as any related work is completed.

-It’s also important to be aware that landlords who manage multiple rental properties may face more severe penalties for not complying.
-The most severe penalties are given for severe breaches.
-Landlords with more than six properties could be fined up to $50,000, and as much as $100,000 for hearing claims.
+It is important to note that a landlord who have multiple rental properties may face even higher fines for non-compliance.
+The most severe penalties are reserved for the most serious violations.
+Those who have more than six properties could be penalised up to $50,000 and as high as $100,000 in hearings.

-In the end, a failure to adhere to compliance with Healthy Homes requirements can hit your bank account hard, and result in large fines in addition to continuing to be required to comply with the requirements.
-Do not risk your rental property Call us today and request an house assessment performed on your rental property.
+Clearly, failure to adhere to requirements of Healthy Homes requirements can hit your pocket with large fines in addition to having to continue to comply.
+Do not risk your rental property Contact us now and ask us to conduct an home assessment done for your rental property.

 Healthy homes are important